 #10.
 Start your day off right by eating a quality and hearty breakfast.

 #11.
 Try to eat a good healthy snack before you go to bed each night.
+A great late night snack is 1 cup of cottage cheese with 1 scoop of your favorite protein powder.
+Mix it up in a bowl and enjoy!

 #12.
 Remember to weight train because the weight you do gain needs to be lean muscle mass.